Viper-Staking/Docker-Containers/cardano-node/README.md

 # cardano-node container

+## Required files
+The steps below require cardano node configuration files in order to connect to the blockchain.
+These files can be downloaded [here](https://hydra.iohk.io/job/Cardano/iohk-nix/cardano-deployment/latest-finished/download/1/index.html).
+  * config.json
+  * topology.json
+  * genesis.json

+These files are different depending on the network (e.g., testnet vs. mainnet) and may be fetched automatically using the provided `get_latest_config_files.sh` script.

 ## Default configuration (cardano-node binary)
 This container runs with `ENTRYPOINT cardano-node`.
 A `CMD` statement provides a default argument if no arguments are provided when running the container.
 This will simply